brum1975/moodle-filter_lazyvideo/README.txt

+NOTE: This filter is no longer developed and has been replaced by oEmbed filter https://github.com/MSOpenTech/moodle-filter_oembed

 Description:
 This is a text filter for Moodle that converts YouTube hyperlinks into placeholder images.
 When clicked the embed code is inserted.